CompuTec/computec-docs/docs/processforce/user-guide/scheduling/gantt-chart/material-shortage.md

 ![General Settings Shortage Report](./media/material-shortage/general-settings-shortage-report.webp)

+Key settings impacting the Shortages Report include:

-**Only Item with Shortage Tracking** – determines whether all Items are visible in both the Gantt chart and the shortage report, or only those marked as Shortage Tracking in the Item Master Data.
+- **Only Item with Shortage Tracking**: determines whether the report and Gantt chart display all items or only those flagged as "Shortage Tracking" in the Item Master Data.

-**Include Obsolete Supply/Demand Documents** – determines whether available quantities (supply and demand) from documents with a Delivery Date on or before the current date are considered when calculating the Opening Balance Quantity in the Shortage Report.
+- **Include Obsolete Supply/Demand Documents**: determines if quantities from supply and demand documents with a delivery date on or before the current date are factored into the Opening Balance Quantity in the Shortage Report.

-**Shortage considered separately for each warehouse** - determines whether the report calculation considers Demands and Supplies from the same Warehouse defined for the Item experiencing a shortage (Manufacturing Order, Items tab) or from all Warehouses.
+- **Shortage considered separately for each warehouse** - indicates whether the report calculates shortages based on demands and supplies from the same warehouse (as defined in the Manufacturing Order's Items tab) or across all warehouses.

 ### Usage

-The Gantt Chart also has a new tab called “Shortages Report,” which displays shortages for each Item and Revision along with historical, and current supply and demand transactions.
-A graph also shows available quantities or scarcity of the Item/Revision.
+The Shortages Report tab in the Gantt chart displays shortages for each item and revision.
+It includes historical and current supply and demand transactions, along with graphical representations of available quantities versus shortages.

 ![Material Shortages Graph](./media/material-shortage/material-shortages-graph.webp)

+---
+The Material Shortage functionality streamlines the management of production equipment and material shortages, enhancing visibility and planning efficiency.
+By leveraging the Gantt chart for real-time tracking and the Shortages Report for actionable insights, businesses can minimize production delays and optimize their supply chain.
+Together, these tools empower users to proactively address shortages and maintain operational continuity.